kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## Pre-Colonial Period (Prehistory-1521)

-- <span class=year>50,000 BCE</span> Mrs. *Homo luzonensis*, a 4-foot-8-inch pygmy lady who lives in a musky cave in northern Cagayan Valley, nags her husband incessantly for more fruits and nuts, and a nice little bungalow to live in.
+- <span class=year>50,000 BCE</span> Mrs. *Homo luzonensis*, a 4-foot-8-inch pygmy lady who lives in a muggy cave in northern Cagayan Valley, nags her husband incessantly for more fruits and nuts to eat, and a nice little bungalow to live in.

 - <span class=year>40,000 BCE</span> Escaping the tiger-infested jungles of China, Nognog and his Negrito clan arrive on the islands after paddling across the Batanes Strait.
 They find the islands’ jungles relatively pleasant, with only giant pythons to deal with.